alessandro-giusti/alessandro-giusti.github.io/_pages/research_biomedical_image_analysis.md

 * P.M.V.
 Rancoita, A. Giusti, A. Micheletti: “Intensity estimation of stationary fibre processes from digital images with a learned detector”.
 Image Analysis and Stereology 30(3):167-178, 2011.
 * P.M.V.
 Rancoita, A. Giusti, A. Micheletti: “A General Technique for the Estimation of the Intensity of Stationary Fibre Processes from Digital Images using a Learned Detector”.
 Proc. of Shape and Size in Medicine, Biotechnology, Materials Science and Social Sciences, abstract, 2011.

-### Other work
+## Segmentation of micro-CT volumes

-With Anderson Meneses, on the segmentation of micro-CT volumes.
+Joint work with Dr. Anderson Meneses
 * A. Meneses, A. Giusti, A. de Almeida, L. Nogueira, D. Braz, R. Barroso, C. de Almeida: “Automated Segmentation of Synchrotron Radiation Micro-Computed Tomography Biomedical Images using Graph Cuts and Neural Networks”.
 Nuclear Instruments and Methods in Physics Research, 2011.